-A new study has revealed that many Irish men may be able to trace their roots back to Turkey.
+A 2013 study revealed that many Irish men may be able to trace their roots back to Turkey.
 Focusing on the role of the Y chromosome, which is passed from father to son, the research indicates Turkish farmers arrived in Ireland about 6,000 years ago, bringing agriculture with them.
 And they may have been more attractive than the hunter-gatherers whom they replaced.

 The genetic patterns for Irish females differ from those of men.
 “Most maternal genetic lineages seem to descend from hunter-gatherers,” an author of the study, Patricia Balaresque, told the London Times.
 “To us, this suggests a reproductive advantage for farming males over indigenous hunter-gatherer males during the switch to farming.